romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 ## Agile CSS Framework explores data-* attribute styling modifiers

 Traditionally CSS frameworks have relied on ability to combine multiple CSS classes for widget styling.
-While one class may specify the name of the widget (dropdown-menu), a supplimentary class (dropdown-menu-right) will define some property such as positioning of a menu:
+While one class may specify the name of the widget (dropdown-menu), a supplementary class (dropdown-menu-right) will define some property such as positioning of a menu:

 ``` html
 <ul class="dropdown-menu dropdown-menu-right">